fbpx

 Yes.

-If for some reason your student ends up not continuing in school, we will assign you a new student and notify you of the change.
+If for some reason the student you sponsor ends up not continuing in school, we will assign you a new student and notify you of the change.

 Academics